 Board of Directors

-Our organisation is governed by a Board of Directors currently consisting of seven members, who are prominent community leaders and professionals from the business, community services and public sector, including:
+Our organisation is governed by a Board of Directors currently consisting of eight members, who are prominent community leaders and professionals from the business, community services and public sector, including:

 - Dr. Bo Zhou (Chairperson)